preciofishbone/OmniaDocs/web-content-management/navigation/megamenu/index.rst

 Settings
 **********
-To change the settings for the control, active the Edit switch and click the settings gear.

-This will open the settings dialog.
+The following settings are available for the control:

 .. image:: cross-sites-settings.png